Thiousi/kirby-repos/README.md

 - [tobiasfabian / cellulart.de](https://github.com/tobiasfabian/cellulart.de) | Website of cellu l’art, the short film festival in Jena, Germany.
 - [malvese / amitievillages](https://github.com/malvese/amitievillages) | Website of Amitié Villages amitievillages.org.
 - [AhoyLemon / TheFPlus](https://github.com/AhoyLemon/TheFPlus) | The F Plus Podcast
+- [properinteractive / shopdropping](https://github.com/properinteractive/Shopdropping) | This repo is the GitHub repository for http://shopdropping.net The site is built with Kirby Cms.

 ## To-do
 - add a way to categorize projects (blog, portfolio, one-page, app, more...)
-- improve the contribution guidelines.
-Separate into its own file.
+- ~~improve the contribution guidelines.
+Separate into its own file.~~
-- add recommendations on how best to share a project.
+- ~~add recommendations on how best to share a project.~~